querycert/qcert/README.md

 When compiling from source to target, Q\*cert choses a default compilation path.
 The compilation path that is being used is always printed out.
-For instance, if you compile the same SQL example as above to the core named nested relational calculus (cNNRC), you should
+For instance, if you compile the same SQL example as above to `nnrc_core (Core Named Nested Relational Calculus), you should see:
-see:

 ```
 $ bin/qcert -source sql -target nnrc_core samples/sql/org2.sql